isabella232/migrate-Java-EE-app-to-azure/README.md

 There are 5 steps to configure a data source.
 These steps are similar to configuring data sources in any on premise Java EE app servers:

-##### Step 1: Understand How to configure WildFly
+##### Step 1: Understand How to configure JBoss EAP

 In App Service, each instance of an app server is stateless.
-Therefore, each instance must be configured on startup to support a Wildfly configuration needed by your application.
+Therefore, each instance must be configured on startup to support a JBoss EAP configuration needed by your application.
 You can configure at startup by supplying a startup Bash script that calls [JBoss/WildFly CLI commands](https://docs.jboss.org/author/display/WFLY/Command+Line+Interface) to setup data sources, messaging providers and any other dependencies.
 We will create a startup.sh script and place it in the `/home` directory of the Web app.
 The script will:

-Install a WildFly module:
+Install a JBoss EAP module:

 ```bash
 # where resources point to JDBC driver for PostgreSQL